Follow along to learn how to:

 To run a simple local script:

-Copy the following code, paste it into your favorite editor, and save it as script.js:script.js
+- Copy the following code, paste it into your favorite editor, and save it as script.js:

-After it starts, you can interact with it using the browser-level APIs.
+After getting the page, you can interact with it using the Page methods.
 This example visits a test URL and takes a screenshot of the page.
-Afterwards, it closes the page and the browser.note

 To provide rough compatibility with the Playwright API, the browser module API is also being converted from synchronous to asynchronous. page.goto() is now asynchronous so await keyword is used to deal with the asynchronous nature of the operation.